JacobWeinbren/Israel-Data/README.md

 1. Data is downloaded into the directory `data`, using the sites listed under Sources
 2. Polling Stations are processed using `scripts/stations_process.py`, and tabluated into `input/stations`
-3. Polling Stations are geocoded using `scripts/stations_geocode.py`, and results are produced in `output/locations`
+3. Analysis is done using `scripts/stations_geocode.py` `scripts/stations_analysis.py`, you can see the [Google Sheet Here](https://docs.google.com/spreadsheets/d/1nK0WLTI62sC40vMnKrM-uQXR2qzrTASPwiW3VuMqBrM/edit#gid=416448027)
+4. Positions are found using  `scripts/stations_positions.py `

 ## Notes